DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2022-02-11-intro_convolutions.md

 The sliding red box corresponds to the convolution and the convolution operation (also called the filter).
 The black line is the result of the convolution.
 You can visualize this particular convolution as "spreading out" or "smoothing" your original data: instead of being strictly on and off, the convolved data ramps up to the maximum value and then ramps down, where the ramping up begins before the original data activation and the ramping down ends after the activation.

-What's really happening is that the convolved data output at time $t$ is indicated by the weighted sum of the in the window, where the weights correspond to the convolution operation (can be called filter weights).
-In the above example, the red box is the filter such that everything in the box gets weighted by $1$ and summed, and the convolved output at time $t$ is the sum of those weighted values.
+What's really happening is that the convolved data output at time \\(t\\) is indicated by the weighted sum of the in the window, where the weights correspond to the convolution operation (can be called filter weights).
+In the above example, the red box is the filter such that everything in the box gets weighted by \\(1\\) and summed, and the convolved output at time \\(t\\) is the sum of those weighted values.

 ## Defining convolutions

 Informally, in order to do the "sliding window weighting" thing to get the output that we see above, we need to know four things:
-1. the current center of the window
+1. <span style="color:LimeGreen">the current center of the window</span>
-2. the size of the window
+2. <span style="color:Goldenrod">the size of the window</span>
 3. <span style="color:SteelBlue">what's currently in the window</span>
 4. <span style="color:OrangeRed">how to weight the things in the window</span>